GreenSlips Jagara

 In 1997 the X-308 was released.
 This incarnation of the XJ was the first to be powered by a V8 engine, the AJV8 in 4.0 ltr capacity.
 This earned the new name of XJ8 for the car.
 Very similar to the X-300 the new X-308 XJ8 did have subtle upgrades to body and interior.
 The XJR variant was also produced.
 Construction of this model ceased in 2003 when the X-350 appeared.

-The latest XJ was released in 2009, it mirrored the revolution in Jaguar styling begun with the medium size XF Saloon.
-With its coupe style roofline, cats eye headlights and prominent squared grille the new XJ is a complete departure from the past.
-The interior is very modern and includes LCD displays for all instruments and video system.
-Leather is still in abundance and the tradition of attractive wood veneers is still very evident along with more modern trim materials.
-Both standard and long wheelbase versions are made.
-Mechanically the new XJ began life with the 2.7 ltr and 3.0 ltr 6-cylinder motors of its X-350 predecessor.
-Also; a V8 5.0 ltr engine for the high-end variants is available in normal and supercharged versions.
-The latest XJ is a current model still in production and has carried the XJ name well and truly into the 21st century.
+The X-351 XJ was released in 2009, it mirrored the revolution in Jaguar styling begun with the medium size XF Saloon.
+A coupe style roofline, cats eye headlights and prominent squared grille was a complete departure from the past.
+The interior included LCD displays for all instruments and video system.
+Leather was still in abundance and the tradition of attractive wood veneers still very evident along with more modern trim materials.
+Both standard and long wheelbase versions were made.
+Mechanically it began life with the 2.7 ltr (diesel) and 3.0 ltr 6-cylinder motors of its X-350 predecessor.
+Also a V8 5.0 ltr engine for the high-end variants was available in normal and supercharged versions.

 XJ Series 1